Tour Itineraries Extensions & Excursions Registrations Form Tour Prices Contact Us

 2) The newly opened and renovated tomb of Ramses VI (about $13 USD).

-Overnight: Luxor 5- star Hotel - Sofitel Karnak Resort , Sonesta St George or similar.
+Overnight: Luxor 5- star Hotel - Sofitel Karnak Resort

 The Goddess Hathor at Dendera, Egypt